A complete list of all papers by Bill Dupor is available here.

 A Cup Runneth Over: Fiscal Policy Spillovers from the 2009 Recovery Act

-Co-authored with Peter B. McCrory (Univ. of California--Berkeley).
+Co-authored with Peter B. McCrory (J.P.
+Morgan Chase).

 The Economic Journal, June 2018, Vol. 128, Issue 611, 1476-1508; Data used in paper; Online appendix.